Charles Leslie (nonjuror): Life

-Charles Leslie was the sixth son and one of eight surviving children of John Leslie (1571–1671) and Katherine Conyngham (or Cunningham), daughter of Dr. Alexander Cunningham, Dean of Raphoe.
-John was originally from Stuartfield or Crichie, in Scotland; from 1628-1633, he was bishop of the Isles, a diocese in the Church of Scotland and a member of the Scottish Privy Council.
+One of eight surviving children, Charles Leslie was the sixth son of John Leslie (1571–1671) and Katherine, daughter of Dr. Alexander Cunningham, Dean of Raphoe.
+Originally from Stuartfield in Scotland, from 1628–1633 John Leslie served as bishop of the Isles, a diocese in the Church of Scotland and a member of the Privy Council of Scotland.
 In 1633, he moved to Ireland and appointed Church of Ireland bishop of Raphoe, then bishop Clogher from 1661 until his death in 1671.

 Born on 27 July 1650 in Dublin, Charles was allegedly named after the executed Charles I and educated at Enniskillen school and Trinity College, Dublin.
 After his father died at the age of 100 in 1671, he studied law in London before changing career and being ordained as an Anglican priest in 1681.
-Shortly afterwards, he returned to the family estate at Glaslough in County Monaghan and married Jane Griffith; they had a daughter, Jane, nicknamed "Vinegar Jane" who married Reverend James Hamilton, and two sons, Robert (nicknamed "Mad Robin") (1683-1744) and Henry (nicknamed "Harry the Spaniard") who were also Jacobites and spent time in exile.
+Shortly afterwards, he returned to the family estate at Glaslough in County Monaghan and married Jane Griffith; they had a daughter, Jane, who married Reverend James Hamilton, and two sons, Robert (1683–1744) and Henry who were also Jacobites and spent time in exile.
 They both eventually returned to Ireland and were friendly with Jonathan Swift, who had known their father.